vps/llm-consortium/README.md

 ## Credits

-Developed as part of the LLM ecosystem, inspired by Andrej Karpathy's work on model collaboration and iteration.
+Developed as part of the LLM ecosystem and inspired by Andrej Karpathy’s insights on collaborative model consensus.

+## Changelog

+- **v0.3.1**:
+  - Introduced the `model:count` syntax for flexible model instance allocation.
+  - Improved confidence calculation and logging.
+  - Updated consortium configuration management.